How do I know what mineral balancer is right for my horse?

 Short answer

-The only way to know what mineral balance is appropriate for your horse is to start with a forage (hay or pasture) analysis and evaluate it against established nutrient requirements (NRC guidelines).
-From there, you adjust based on your horse’s workload, age, metabolic status, and overall health (NRC; Mad Barn; ECIR).
+The only way to know which mineral balancer is appropriate for your horse is to start with a forage (hay or pasture) analysis and evaluate it against established nutrient requirements (NRC guidelines).
+From there, you adjust nutrition based on your horse’s workload, age, metabolic status, and overall health.
+There are many great free resources, and Mad Barn’s diet analysis is a perfect place to begin!!

 Real-Life Example